 > Listen to our podcast: 10 common family law myths busted

-In order to work this out, a number of things need to be established:
+In order to work out what is fair, a number of things are considered.

-- It will mean obtaining valuations on some assets such as houses, superannuation accounts and businesses.
+- You’ll need to obtain valuations on some assets such as houses, both parties’ superannuation accounts and businesses.

-- The parties’ financial, non-financial and homemaker contributions to the relationship are assessed.
-This includes an assessment of inheritances and gifts received by either party from a third party.
+- Your financial, non-financial and homemaker contributions to the relationship are assessed.
+Financial contributions include any inheritances and gifts either of you has received from a third party.

-- The parties’ future needs are assessed by comparing. among other considerations, the income disparity between the parties, the primary care of children and medical issues that will affect a parties’ earning capacity.
+- Both of your future needs are assessed by comparing, among other considerations, the income disparity between the parties, the primary care of children and medical issues that will affect a party’s earning capacity.